 - Very similar to female; young males slowly gain white cheeks in first winter

-Native to North, Central and South America, and the Caribbean.
+Native to North, Central America and the Caribbean.

 Introduced to the UK and Europe, where hybridisation with White-headed Duck is causing some concern.